pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1318-TwinCATStatePositionerResetIndicator.rst

 Bugfixes
 --------
-- reset_cmd is now a PytmcSignal with io='io' instead of an EpicsSignal
+- TwinCATStatePositioner.reset_cmd is now a PytmcSignal with io='io' instead of an EpicsSignal to properly display the RBV readback PV in typhos.

 Maintenance
 -----------